|

 - MAITLAND:

-forename use, itself originally a nickname for an ungracious person, from
+forename use, derived from a byname for an ungracious person, from

 - MAJOR: